FrancisGrignon/Octopus-Docker/Tentacle/readme.md

 - **ListeningPort**: The port that the Octopus Server will connect back to the Tentacle with.
 Defaults to 10933.
 Implies a listening Tentacle.
 - **PublicHostNameConfiguration**: How the url that the Octopus server will use to communicate with the Tentacle is determined.
 Can be `PublicIp`, `FQDN`, `ComputerName` or `Custom`.
 Defaults to `PublicIp`.
 - **CustomPublicHostName**: If `PublicHostNameConfiguration` is set to `Custom`, the host name that the Octopus Server should use to communicate with the Tentacle.
+- **Worker**: If set, the Tentacule will run as a working.
+TargetEnvironment and TargetRole environment variables will be ignored.

 ### Ports